Darius Garland NBA Playoffs Player Props: Cavaliers vs. Knicks

 - This season, he's put up 16.2% of the Cavaliers' attempted field goals, as he's averaging 16.4 per contest.

-- He's taken 6.0 threes per game, or 15.9% of his team's shots from beyond the arc this season.
+- Garland is averaging 6.0 three-point field goal attempts per game this season, which is 15.9% of his team's attempts from beyond the arc.

-- Giving up 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA on defense.
+- Allowing 113.1 points per game, the Knicks are the 12th-ranked squad in the league on defense.

-- The Knicks allow 25.1 assists per game, 13th-ranked in the league.
+- Looking at assists, the Knicks have given up 25.1 per game, 13th in the league.

-- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the league.
+- Looking at 3-pointers, the Knicks are ranked 25th in the NBA, allowing 13 makes per game.

 Darius Garland vs. the Knicks